Secured Credit Card vs. Prepaid Credit Card: What’s The Difference?

 Do prepaid cards have fees?

 Prepaid credit cards generally have annual or monthly fees to pay.
-Some come with higher fees than others, so it’s always best to scope out the different types of prepaid credit cards out there and compare the fees charged on each.
+Some come with higher fees than others, so it’s always best to research the different types of prepaid credit cards out there and compare the fees charged on each.

 Do secured credit cards charge interest?